prevem/prevem-spec/docs/protocol.md

-# Prevem: Open source preview manager for emails (v2)
+# Overview

-Prevem is a batch manager for email previews based on a RESTful CRUD API.
+Prevem is an open protocol and batch manager for email previews based on a RESTful CRUD API.
+This document describes the second revision of the protocol.

  * *Composer* - A mail user-agent (MUA) in which a user composes a mailing.
    Generally, the composer submits a `PreviewBatch` and polls to track its progress.